pabloem/hanja-graph/README.md

     the korean words from the bipartite graph.
 In the current version, the edge weights are 1 or 2, depending on how many chinese characters are shared between two words.
+* d3viz - This directory contains the code for the project of d3 visualization of the data.
+To use this directory, it is good to keep the d3 distro up to date by executing ```wget https://github.com/mbostock/d3/zipball/master``` in the directory.